Think-iT-Labs/aws-patterns-edc/README.md

 - `companyx.membership.jwt`: Membership credential for Company X
 - `companyy.membership.jwt`: Membership credential for Company Y

+⚠️ **Note:**
-These files are now ready for deployment with the data space components.
+These files are now ready for deployment.
+The Terraform configuration will automatically:

+- Deploy the DID issuer document (`issuer.did.json`) and make it publicly accessible by all participants for verification.

+- Distribute the membership credentials (`companyx.membership.jwt` and `companyy.membership.jwt`) to the respective EDC Identity-hub for Company X and Company Y.

+This process ensures that both the authority (issuer) and participant (Company X and Company Y) components are properly initialized with the required decentralized identity resources.

 #### Apply the Terraform configuration